RuiyangJu/Bone_Fracture_Detection_YOLOv8/README.md

 The prediction examples of our model on the pediatric wrist trauma X-ray images. (a) the manually labeled images, (b) the predicted images.

 ## Application
-For research project agreement, we don't release training code, please refer to [YOLOv7 Bone Fracture Detection](https://github.com/mdciri/YOLOv7-Bone-Fracture-Detection) and our paper for details.
+For research project agreement, we don't release APP code, please refer to [YOLOv7 Bone Fracture Detection](https://github.com/mdciri/YOLOv7-Bone-Fracture-Detection) and our paper for details.

 ### Fracture Detection Using YOLOv8 App
 <p align="center">